Tanush005/SecureInbox/README.md

 NLTK (pre-downloaded assets, no runtime load)
 Regex + TF-IDF
 Pickle for model serialization

 ---
 ✨ Future Enhancements

- Add support for multilingual spam detection
+🌐 Add support for multilingual spam detection

-Integrate with email APIs (e.g., Gmail API)
+📬 Integrate with email APIs like Gmail for real-time inbox filtering

-Dockerize for portable deployment
+🐳 Dockerize for portable container deployment

-Add continuous monitoring and logging with Prometheus
+📊 Add monitoring/logging with Prometheus and Grafana for real-time metrics